News | Stories

 One of the last rooms we sang in had two young people sitting near the bed of their grandmother who was propped up, but non responsive.
 As we quietly sang “Angels Hovering Round,” the two young people reached for each other’s hand and leaned into each other for support.
 At the end, the young man said, “she would have loved that.”
 We also sang “Edelweiss” and as we hummed our way out into the hall a third grandchild greeted us with a warm, teary smile, cellphone in hand.
 She had held the phone into the room as we sang so her mother (and the daughter of the patient) could hear us.
 Apparently “Edelweiss” was a favourite in the family.
 The young woman said, “I hope my grandma heard it.”
 I personally believe she did.

 If any of you are interested in this practice, I highly recommend reading Kathy Leo’s book, called “On the Breath of Song: the Practice of Beside Singing for the Dying.”
 There are copies available in the Hospice Peterborough Library.
-Or call Paula Greenwood at (705) 742-4042 ext.
-225 to find out how you might join the Hospice Singers.
+Or call (705) 742-4042 to find out how you might join the Hospice Singers.

 Recent Posts